evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450plus_SUV/_index.md

 The Mercedes-EQ EQS 450+ SUV, with dimensions of 5125 mm in length, 1959 mm in width, and 1718 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Mercedes-EQ EQS 450+ SUV offers a selection of 9 paint colors, including solid and metallic options.
 Alongside the standard palette, exclusive colors are available from the 'MANUFAKTUR' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

-You can select from multiple wheel options in different sizes on the Mercedes-EQ EQS 450+ SUV, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mercedes-EQ EQS 450+ SUV offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 265/45 tires on 21" rims
 - 265/40 tires on 22" rims front and 295/40 tires on 22" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).